So you want to buy a motorhome

 Three things you must know before shopping for a motorhome

 1. Your Budget

-Firstly there are a few things that you need to know.
+Firstly, there are a few things that you need to know.
 Number one and top of your list is your budget.
 You really should set your budget first.
-Have a figure that you absolutely will not go over, many people spend more than they should.
-And with prices from anywhere between £2,000 and £200,000 its not hard to see why.
+Have a figure that you absolutely will not go over.
+Many people spend more than they should.
+And with prices from anywhere between £2,000 and £200,000 its easy to see why.
 There are always models that are just a bit better, just a bit nicer, just a bit more than you can afford.
 There is so much choice at every price level, choose your level and stick with it.